mikezackles/nocopy/README.md

  `double` contains 64 bits
 * `long double` fields are not supported

-`nocopy` does its best to check assumptions at compile time, so if for some reason your platform is not compatible, your code should fail to compile.
+Nocopy does its best to check assumptions at compile time, so if for some reason your platform is not compatible, your code should fail to compile.
 Note that features that are not used are not checked, so for example if you intend to support platforms with exotic floating point implementations, you can still compile if your code contains no floating point fields.

-Note that `CHAR_BIT == 8` is *not* an assumption, so as of now, `nocopy` attempts to support platforms where a byte contains more than 8 bits.
+Note that `CHAR_BIT == 8` is *not* an assumption, so as of now, nocopy attempts to support platforms where a byte contains more than 8 bits.
 For now this support is theoretical as I have no such hardware on which to test.

 There is not yet support for a map/hash type.

 Strict Aliasing
 -

-`nocopy` uses `reinterpret_cast`, but special care has been taken to avoid strict aliasing errors.
+Nocopy uses `reinterpret_cast`, but special care has been taken to avoid strict aliasing errors.
 Specifically, `reinterpret_cast` is only used to convert references to `unsigned char` to references to aggregate types whose sole data member is `std::array<unsigned char, N>`.
 It is also used to cast scalar types to `unsigned char` during endian conversion.
 I've done my best to interpret the